brotatotes/bht-automation/bht gen 3/Acts/Chapter 12/Acts 12 13 bht.md

 ### Albert Barnes:
-1. "The house was entered through such a porch or vestibule, and it was the door opening into this which is here intended."
+1. "At the door of the gate - Rather the door of the vestibule, or principal entrance into the house."
 2. "A damsel - A girl."
 3. "Named Rhoda - This is a Greek name signifying a rose."

 ### Marvin Vincent:
-1. "The narrative implies that she was more than a mere menial, if a servant at all."
+1. "Her prompt recognition of Peter's voice, and her joyful haste, as well as the record of her name, indicate that she was one of the disciples gathered for prayer."
-2. "Her prompt recognition of Peter's voice, and her joyful haste, as well as the record of her name, indicate that she was one of the disciples gathered for prayer."
+2. "The Jews frequently gave their female children the names of plants and flowers..."
-3. "God, who leaves in oblivion names of mighty conquerors, treasures up that of a poor girl, for his church in all ages"
+3. "God, who leaves in oblivion names of mighty conquerors, treasures up that of a poor girl, for his church in all ages."

 ### Philip Schaff:
 1. "Peter’s knock startled and alarmed the anxious, troubled assembly.
 It suggested fresh arrests and new cares and anxieties."